200 Hour Yoga Teacher Training in Goa, India

-Oceanic Yoga’s 200 Hrs Yoga Teacher Training is in Hatha and Vinyasa Flow; you can choose to get trained in Hatha Yoga only or both.
+Oceanic Yoga’s 200 hour yoga course Goa is in Hatha and Vinyasa Flow; you can choose to get trained in Hatha Yoga only or both.
 It is the first level of training, which allows you to start teaching Yoga all over the world.
-Through Oceanic Yoga’s 200-hour teacher training program, you can become a Registered Yoga Teacher (RYT 200) with Yoga Alliance.
+Through Oceanic Yoga’s 200 hour teacher training program, you can become a Registered Yoga Teacher (RYT 200) with Yoga Alliance.

 Oceanic Yoga’s style of teaching is unique in many ways.
 From the Asana postures to Yoga Philosophy, our teachers support you and adapt to your individual needs.
 Safety precautions are essential principles at the school.
 To enrich the Yoga practice, we have incorporated alignment principles as taught by the world-famous Yoga teacher, Sri BKS Iyengar.
 While stressing the fundamentals, we also encourage our students to see and explore Yoga in creative ways so that they can discover their teaching style.

 Hatha Yoga is considered the traditional Indian Yoga style.
 Hatha Yoga’s style tends to be slower-paced and with varying sequences.
-The practice of Hatha Yoga balances the Sun and Moon energy within the body and transforms the lower chakra energies to higher levels.
+The practice of Hatha Yoga balances the Sun (Pingala Nadi) and Moon energy (Ida Nadi) within the body and transforms the lower chakra energies to higher levels.
 Every pose in Hatha Yoga should be practiced with awareness, respecting the body’s limitations.

 Vinyasa Flow is a more fast-paced Yoga style of movement with synchronized breathing.
 Vinyasa Flow also called Flow Yoga because of the smooth way that the poses run together, becoming something like a dance.
 In Vinyasa Flow class, the teacher is free to combine various asana’s to create the flow–sometimes challenging postures are introduced.